Finding normal binary floating-point factors efficiently: Preliminaries

-To ensure the generality of our results, we define floating-point multiplication in terms of $\fl$ rather than fixing a specific rounding function: \begin{definition}[Multiplication] The floating-point multiplication operator $\otimes$ is defined by $x \otimes y = \fl(xy)$ for all $x, y \in \overline{\floats}$ such that the product $xy$ is defined. \end{definition} Note that the extended real product is defined if and only if the factors do not include both zero and an infinity.
+To ensure the generality of our results, we define floating-point multiplication in terms of $\fl$ rather than fixing a specific rounding function:\footnote{Although more precise results can sometimes be found by considering a specific rounding function, the limitations of the method described in this paper stem from the unpredictability of upward- and downward-rounded quotients, which are independent of $\fl$.} \begin{definition}[Multiplication] The floating-point multiplication operator $\otimes$ is defined by $x \otimes y = \fl(xy)$ for all $x, y \in \overline{\floats}$ such that the product $xy$ is defined. \end{definition} Note that the extended real product is defined if and only if the factors do not include both zero and an infinity.
 In particular, the product of an extended real with a nonzero (finite) real number is always defined.
 As a consequence, however, $\overline{\reals}$ is not closed under multiplication, and so neither is $\overline{\floats}$.
-In fact, neither $\floats^*$ nor $\floats$ are necessarily closed under floating-point multiplication, since it is possible for a sufficiently large product to round to infinity.
+In fact, neither $\floats^*$ nor $\floats$ are necessarily closed under floating-point multiplication, since it is possible for a sufficiently large product to round to infinity or a sufficiently small nonzero product to round to zero.

 However, since $\fl$ is nondecreasing, we can still carry over some important ordering properties from the reals. \begin{lemma} Let $a \in \floats^*$ and $x, y \in \overline{\floats}$ such that $x \leq y$.
 If $a > 0$, then $a \otimes x \leq a \otimes y$.
 If $a < 0$, then $a \otimes y \leq a \otimes x$. \end{lemma} Since $\overline{\floats}$ is a subset of $\overline{\reals}$, it is totally ordered by the usual order relation.
 As such, there is a simple definition of an interval over $\overline{\floats}$: \begin{definition}[Floating-point interval] A \emph{floating-point interval} is any set $X \cap \overline{\floats}$ where $X$ is an extended real interval. \end{definition} With the exception of $[-\infty, +\infty] \cap \overline{\floats}$, due to the gaps between floating-point numbers, every floating-point interval has many representations in terms of extended real intervals.
 However, since $\overline{\floats}$ is finite, each of its nonempty subsets has a minimum and a maximum, making it trivial to find the smallest interval containing it.
 For all $a, b \in \overline{\reals}$, we have the following: